archivesspace/archivesspace/UPGRADING_1.5.0.md

 at [ArchivesSpace @ Yale
 blog](http://campuspress.yale.edu/yalearchivesspace/2014/11/20/managing-content-managing-containers-managing-access/)

+If you are using ArchivesSpace with version v1.5.0 for the first time and are not upgrading from a previous version, you do not need to take any other steps with your install.

-It is important to note, the v1.5.0 migration process has an additional step.
+If you are upgrading from a previous verions, it is important to note the v1.5.0 migration process has an additional step.
-You run the standard setup-database set, which will modify your database structure to add the additional required tables.
+You run the standard setup-database step, which will modify your database structure to add the additional required tables.
 When ArchivesSpace v1.5.0 starts for the first time, it will kick-off a conversion process to move data from the previous container tables into the new container tables.
 While this process is underway, the application will be unavailable.

+If you previously used a container management plugin, \[ Not really sure what to put here since it hasn't yet been surfaced what the steps and / or issues are.
+Will know when we have testing back \]

 **Important: This conversion process will output information indicating records that might need manual review and cleanup.
 Keep the output